-The Annual Statement Instructions do not necessarily discuss how to separate the narrative and technical components, but usual practice is to compose the body of the Memorandum to focus on addressing the narrative component, and then to provide additional details in appendices for the technical component.
+The Annual Statement Instructions do not necessarily discuss how to separate the narrative and technical components, but usual practice is to compose the body of the Memorandum to focus on addressing the narrative component, and then to provide additional details for the technical component either in appendices or in later sections of the report.
 However, it is up to the actuary to determine how best to address each component.
-To the extent information is included in the appendices, the authors suggest that care be taken to tie the narrative to the appendices, so it is easy to move from one to the other and to ensure that the narrative fully explains the content of the appendices.
+To the extent information is included in the appendices, the work group suggests that care be taken to tie the narrative to the appendices, so it is easy to move from one to the other and to ensure that the narrative fully explains the content of the appendices.